Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 # Ride-Hailing Web App Continuous Delivery Project
-### A ficticious company has approached us with a requirement to build a continous delivery Ride-hailing web application, like Uber; in this case, cars are referred to as Unicorns.
-The application should incorporate user registration and login, and Map functionalities that allows users to click on a location and request a unicorn ride.
+### A ficticious company has approached me with a requirement to build a continous delivery Ride-hailing web application, like Uber; in this case, cars are referred to as Unicorns.
+The application should include user registration and login, and Map functionalities that allow users to click on their current location on the map and request a unicorn ride to pick them up.
 Credit: AWS

 <!-- ## Architechture -->
 ![AWS Services](./images/architecture.png)
 ![App Architecture](./images/architecture2.png)
 ![App Architecture](./images/architecture3.png)

-AWS services used: AWS CodeCommit, AWS Identity & Access Management (IAM), AWS
+AWS services used: CodeCommit, Identity & Access Management (IAM), Amplify, Cognito, API Gateway, Lambda and DynamoDB
 ## Project requirements & analysis
-+ An Account and access to AWS Console
++ An AWS Account and access to the Console
 + Knowledge of AWS Services
 + A free ArcGIS account (arcgis.com)
 + The need to store/update/pull code